-The shapes of the signs should be sketched by the crew on his answer sheet, as seen.
+The shapes of the signs should be sketched by the crew on their answer sheet, as seen.

-Canvas targets will be located on the centreline of the track or within 100 meters to the left or right of the track centreline.
-In the case of canvas targets these are not to be placed in the centre of wide-open spaces, but close to woods, hedges and other obstacles.
-However canvas targets shall be clearly visible to crews from not less than 600 meters before passing them at an altitude of 1000 AGL.
-To enable observation of canvas targets, there must be an obstacle free area of at least 45° on either side of the track measured in the vertical plane.
+Canvas targets will be located on the centreline of the track or within 100 meters to the left or right of the centreline of the track.
+They are not to be placed in wide-open spaces, but close to woods, hedges and other obstacles.
+However they shall be clearly visible to crews from not less than 600 meters before passing them at an altitude of 1000 AGL.
+To enable observation of canvas targets, there must be an obstacle free area of at least 45° on either side of the track, measured in the horizontal plane.

-B. ORGANIZATION RULES
+B. ORGANIZATIONAL RULES